Orphans in the Soviet Union: Children of "enemies of the people", 1937–1945

 The mid-1930s witnessed the peak of persecution of perceived political enemies, with millions of Soviet citizens imprisoned and hundreds of thousands executed.
 Up until 1937, there were no specific guidelines on how to treat the children of these "enemies of the people".
 Yet after the Great Purge there were "...at least several hundred thousand children [who] lost their parents".
 Now the government was forced to confront the problem of managing this new category of orphans.

 In 1937, the Politburo decided to accommodate children of the enemies of the people in normal orphanages administered by the Narkompros.
 Educational staff underwent training by the NKVD (People's Commissariat of Internal Affairs), and the orphans' names were kept on record.
-This reflects the Communist Party's theory of socially inherited criminality, often informally described by the traditional Russian proverb, "an apple never falls far from the tree".
-Orphanages existed not only to provide welfare, but also to prevent counter-revolutionary ideas from contaminating society.

 There were no official orders to discriminate against children of enemies of the people, yet orphanage staff often beat, underfed, and abused such pupils.
 Any misbehavior was understood as the product of a counter-revolutionary upbringing, and punished harshly.
 Treating children like budding criminals had diverse effects.
 In some cases, the induced "class guilt" inspired orphans to prove their loyalty to the ideals of Communism, but in other cases abusive treatment incited resentment toward the state.

 If judged to be "socially dangerous," the NKVD sent orphans to either a colony for young delinquents or a Gulag labor camp.
 The tendency was to place all difficult orphans in colonies, which sought to re-educate children using a labor regime.
 Children over fifteen were liable for at least five years in camp for being a "family member of a traitor to the motherland".